Comcx/Linguistics/README.md

 # Linguistics
-Notes on studying various kind of languages
+Notes on studying various kinds of languages